jensljungblad/elemental_components/README.md

 ## Acknowledgements

 This library was inspired by the writings of [Brad Frost](http://bradfrost.com) on atomic design and living style guides, and [Rizzo](http://rizzo.lonelyplanet.com), the Lonely Planet style guide.
-Other inspirations are:
+Other inspirations were:

 - [Catalog](https://www.catalog.style) - style guide for React
 - [Storybook](https://storybook.js.org) - style guide for React